Olympus Fire Safety

 About Olympus

-Olympus Fire Safety is a consultancy specialising in fire safety, fire engineering and fire dynamics which was established at the end of 2020.
-It is primarily a research organisation and does not trade with the general public, although its principal engineer will contract to companies on an individual basis.
+Olympus Fire Safety was set up at the end of 2020 by Frances Maria Peacock to support their work as an expert.
+It is primarily a research organisation which specialises in fire safety, fire engineering and fire dynamics and does not trade, although its principal engineer can be contracted to companies on an individual basis.

 What does Olympus do?